 24. 1850-1950 Women’s Industrial Revolution

-The industrial revolution was an era of significant change for women.
-Advances in caesarean section and women's birth were made, which advanced medicine and treatment for child birth.
-Women also began to find new career options and leadership in the work force, giving them new chances to climb and even dismantle the social ladder.
-Women also had union protest's, labour strikes, and protests for voting rights, signifying the beginning of cultural and societal shifts in regards to women's place in society.
-As our industries and global sphere began to shift, so did the jobs, opportunities, and lives of women in during this time.
+The Industrial Revolution brought significant change for women.
+New procedures for caesarean section advanced medicine and treatment for child birth.
+Women also began to find new career options and leadership in the workforce, giving them new chances to climb and even dismantle the social ladder.
+Women also had union labor strikes, and protests for voting rights, signifying the beginning of cultural and societal shifts in regards to women's place in society.
+As our industries and global sphere began to shift, so did the jobs, opportunities, and lives of women during this time.

-The Industrial Revolution began in England because of the natural resources available and the shift toward capitalist endeavors.
-It resulted in so many changes to society that sometimes it’s hard to keep track, but it includes the basics: the type of work people did, where they lived, and what their daily lives revolved around.
-These foundational changes also lead to systemic changes like who held power and how and where.
+The Industrial Revolution began in England because of the natural resources available and the shift toward capitalist production.
+It resulted in many changes in society, including the type of work people did, where they lived, and the nature of their daily lives.
+These foundational changes also led to systemic changes such as who held power and how and where.
 Women of the laboring class went from domestic servants, weavers, and shopkeepers to being factory workers.
 Their increasing involvement in life outside the domestic world and the horrible conditions in the factories led to their greater political involvement and eventually demands for political rights.

-Before Industrialization: The Industrial Revolution transitioned English, then European, and later many other societies from small industries full of craftsmen and women, to the mass production of goods in factories using steam and water power.
+The Industrial Revolution brought about fundamental change in English, then European, and later many other societies.
+Production shifted from small “manufactories” full of craftsmen and women to the mass production of goods in factories using steam and water power.

-In the pre-industrial world, women had immense control of their day-to-day lives.
-As their work shifted to the factory, women worked about the same hours but in back breaking and repetitive labor– and when they returned home, they were still responsible for their domestic duties.
-Caring for children in the pre-industrial world was possible because the children were always nearby, but in the Industrial world, children were also working.
+In the pre-industrial world, women had control of their day-to-day lives.
+As their work shifted to the factory, women worked about the same number of hours but in back breaking and repetitive labor.
+When they returned home, women were still responsible for their domestic duties.
+Caring for children in the pre-industrial world was possible because the children were always nearby, but in the industrial world, children were also working.

-Midwives and Doctors: Midwives were one of the accepted ways that women have always worked outside the home around the world, and this job represented a huge shift in the labor force.
-Increasingly, governments worked to certify and professionalize industries– medicine among them.
+The practice of midwifery was one of the accepted ways that women worked outside the home around the world.
+Increasingly, governments worked to certify and professionalize industries, including medicine.
 Midwifery was generally a safe option in birth for women.
 High maternal death rates led to scholars examining the field scientifically, and men entered the field as “trained” obstetricians.
-Many of the men drawn to this field had personally lost loved ones to birth.
-In the 1500s “The Rosengarten” became the first obstetrical textbook and was written by a male apothecary.
+Many of the men drawn to this field had personally lost loved ones at birth.
+In the 1500s, “The Rosengarten” became the first obstetrical textbook written by a male apothecary.
 It provided instructions, probably taken from common (female) midwife practices, on how to rotate the baby with pressure on the abdomen to get it into the proper position.
 It also introduced new methods and tools to extract the baby.
-Women at the time were largely illiterate, so how many of the midwives attending women at birth were familiar with the content of the text is hard to say, but the result of this and another text was tension between the midwives who had made paying careers in one of the fields available to them and male doctors stealing those careers.
+Women at the time were largely illiterate, so how many of the midwives attending women at birth were familiar with the content of the text is hard to say, but the result of this and another text was tension between the midwives who had made careers in a field available to them that male doctors took over in the name of professionalism.

-Before Industrialization: The Industrial Revolution transitioned English, then European, and later many other societies from small industries full of craftsmen and women, to the mass production of goods in factories using steam and water power.
+The Industrial Revolution brought about fundamental change in English, then European, and later many other societies.
+Production shifted from small “manufactories” full of craftsmen and women to the mass production of goods in factories using steam and water power.

-In the pre-industrial world, women had immense control of their day-to-day lives.
-As their work shifted to the factory, women worked about the same hours but in back breaking and repetitive labor– and when they returned home, they were still responsible for their domestic duties.
-Caring for children in the pre-industrial world was possible because the children were always nearby, but in the Industrial world, children were also working.
+In the pre-industrial world, women had control of their day-to-day lives.
+As their work shifted to the factory, women worked about the same number of hours but in back breaking and repetitive labor.
+When they returned home, women were still responsible for their domestic duties.
+Caring for children in the pre-industrial world was possible because the children were always nearby, but in the industrial world, children were also working.

-Midwives and Doctors: Midwives were one of the accepted ways that women have always worked outside the home around the world, and this job represented a huge shift in the labor force.
-Increasingly, governments worked to certify and professionalize industries– medicine among them.
+The practice of midwifery was one of the accepted ways that women worked outside the home around the world.
+Increasingly, governments worked to certify and professionalize industries, including medicine.
 Midwifery was generally a safe option in birth for women.
 High maternal death rates led to scholars examining the field scientifically, and men entered the field as “trained” obstetricians.
-Many of the men drawn to this field had personally lost loved ones to birth.
-In the 1500s “The Rosengarten” became the first obstetrical textbook and was written by a male apothecary.
+Many of the men drawn to this field had personally lost loved ones at birth.
+In the 1500s, “The Rosengarten” became the first obstetrical textbook written by a male apothecary.
 It provided instructions, probably taken from common (female) midwife practices, on how to rotate the baby with pressure on the abdomen to get it into the proper position.
 It also introduced new methods and tools to extract the baby.
-Women at the time were largely illiterate, so how many of the midwives attending women at birth were familiar with the content of the text is hard to say, but the result of this and another text was tension between the midwives who had made paying careers in one of the fields available to them and male doctors stealing those careers.
+Women at the time were largely illiterate, so how many of the midwives attending women at birth were familiar with the content of the text is hard to say, but the result of this and another text was tension between the midwives who had made careers in a field available to them that male doctors took over in the name of professionalism.

-This “professionalization” of midwifery really damaged female patients.
-Their physicians had never been through what they were going though, and Victorian gendered expectations respected women’s modesty and therefore sometimes the doctors wouldn’t even look!
-Women died at higher rates under these male doctors, but still the doctors drove women out of their jobs.
+The “professionalization” of midwifery really damaged female patients.
+Their physicians had never been through what they were going through, and Victorian gendered expectations respected women’s modesty.
+Sometimes, the doctors wouldn’t even look during the birthing process.
+Women died at higher rates under these male doctors, but still the doctors drove female midwives out of their jobs.

 In the battle between midwives and male doctors, it’s wrong to assume midwives weren’t using medical instruments for interventions.
 Sarah Stone and Margaret Stephen, both female midwives in the late 1700s, used them.
 But the male doctors won the battle for the monopoly on birth.
-In America by the 1800s, especially among the wealthy and urban, doctors became the preference.
-No longer did women give birth with their female neighbors there for support and advice, but they rather gave birth alone with just their mother and a male doctor in attendance.
+In America by the 1800s, especially among the wealthy and urban, doctors were preferred.
+No longer did women give birth with their female neighbors there for support and advice.
+Rather, they gave birth alone with just their mother and a male doctor in attendance.
 In Philadelphia over a ten-year period, the number of midwives fell from 21 to 6.
-As men were not allowed to look at a naked woman— even during childbirth, male medical students weren’t allowed to watch births, so instead learned from textbooks!
+As men were not allowed to look at a naked woman, even during childbirth, male medical students weren’t allowed to watch births, so instead learned from textbooks.

 Throughout history, caesarian sections had been performed.
-The surgery was reserved for when it was evident the mother was dying or already dead and there was a chance to save the baby.
+The surgery was reserved for circumstances when it was evident the mother was dying or already dead and there was a chance to save the baby.
 Having a caesarian section was basically a death sentence.
 In 1814, a report from London announced that only 20-22 cesarean sections had been attempted in the empire and only nine had succeeded in saving the babies, while just two had succeeded in saving the mother.
 The first undisputed and well-documented caesarian section in Ireland took place in 1738 and saved both mother and baby; it was performed by a female midwife, Mary Donally.
 She was called to help Alice O’Neal, the thirty-year-old wife of an Irish farmer who had been in labor for twelve days.
 Mary cut Alice’s stomach with a razor while an assistant walked a mile to get silk to stitch the mother up.
-Even though the surgery worked, the medical community in Europe would debate the validity of the procedure and few were willing to do it, even into the 1900s.
-In Britain, there was much more support for killing the baby to save the mother, and so much of the debate was about which life was more valuable (just like the pro-life vs pro-choice debate today).
+Even though the surgery worked, the medical community in Europe debated the validity of the procedure and few were willing to perform it, even into the 1900s.
+In Britain, there was much more support for killing the baby to save the mother, and so much of the debate was about which life was more valuable .

 In the battle between midwives and male doctors, it’s wrong to assume midwives weren’t using medical instruments for interventions.
 Sarah Stone and Margaret Stephen, both female midwives in the late 1700s, used them.
 But the male doctors won the battle for the monopoly on birth.
-In America by the 1800s, especially among the wealthy and urban, doctors became the preference.
-No longer did women give birth with their female neighbors there for support and advice, but they rather gave birth alone with just their mother and a male doctor in attendance.
+In America by the 1800s, especially among the wealthy and urban, doctors were preferred.
+No longer did women give birth with their female neighbors there for support and advice.
+Rather, they gave birth alone with just their mother and a male doctor in attendance.
 In Philadelphia over a ten-year period, the number of midwives fell from 21 to 6.
-As men were not allowed to look at a naked woman— even during childbirth, male medical students weren’t allowed to watch births, so instead learned from textbooks!
+As men were not allowed to look at a naked woman, even during childbirth, male medical students weren’t allowed to watch births, so instead learned from textbooks.

 Throughout history, caesarian sections had been performed.
-The surgery was reserved for when it was evident the mother was dying or already dead and there was a chance to save the baby.
+The surgery was reserved for circumstances when it was evident the mother was dying or already dead and there was a chance to save the baby.
 Having a caesarian section was basically a death sentence.
 In 1814, a report from London announced that only 20-22 cesarean sections had been attempted in the empire and only nine had succeeded in saving the babies, while just two had succeeded in saving the mother.
 The first undisputed and well-documented caesarian section in Ireland took place in 1738 and saved both mother and baby; it was performed by a female midwife, Mary Donally.
 She was called to help Alice O’Neal, the thirty-year-old wife of an Irish farmer who had been in labor for twelve days.
 Mary cut Alice’s stomach with a razor while an assistant walked a mile to get silk to stitch the mother up.
-Even though the surgery worked, the medical community in Europe would debate the validity of the procedure and few were willing to do it, even into the 1900s.
-In Britain, there was much more support for killing the baby to save the mother, and so much of the debate was about which life was more valuable (just like the pro-life vs pro-choice debate today).
+Even though the surgery worked, the medical community in Europe debated the validity of the procedure and few were willing to perform it, even into the 1900s.
+In Britain, there was much more support for killing the baby to save the mother, and so much of the debate was about which life was more valuable .

 Life without the C-section meant many women continued to die, regardless of their status and access to the best medical care.
-Most notably, in 1817, Princess Charlotte, George IV's only child died in childbirth at the young age of 21.
-The baby was two weeks late and labour lasted for 50 hours.
+Most notably, in 1817, Princess Charlotte, George IV's only child, died in childbirth at the young age of 21.
+Her baby was two weeks late and labor lasted for 50 hours.
 The nine-pound baby was stillborn.
 Doctors removed the placenta with difficulty, and six hours later Charlotte died.
 The obstetrician, Sir Richard Croft, was harassed mercilessly by the masses.
 He shot himself a few days later.
-Tragic all around.
-Interestingly, King George was left without an heir, and the throne passed first to his brother and then to his niece, who became Queen Victoria.
+King George was left without an heir, and the throne passed first to his brother and then to his niece, who became Queen Victoria.

-An interesting and notable case of successful cesarean section occurred in South Africa in 1826, by Dr. James Barry, someone with unclear gender identity.
+A notable case of a successful cesarean section occurred in South Africa in 1826, by Dr. James Barry.
 Barry was identified as female at birth and raised as a girl by the name of Margaret Ann Bulkley.
-When his uncle died, he assumed the name James in his stead and used the new identity as an opportunity for self-betterment, enrolling in medical school in Edenborough and seems to have identified as male for the rest of his life.
-Barry had been raped as a youth and the resulting child was raised by his mother, but the stretch marks from pregnancy remained on him his entire life.
+When his uncle died, he assumed the name James in his stead and used his new identity as an opportunity for self-betterment, enrolling in medical school in Edenborough.
+He seems to have identified as male for the rest of his life.
+Barry had been raped as a youth and the resulting child was raised by his mother, but the stretch marks from pregnancy remained for his entire life.
 Barry had a highly successful and controversial medical career, serving as a physician all over the world and in the Crimean War.
 While in South Africa, he performed a caesarian section that saved both the mother and child.
 The grateful mother named her new baby James in his honor.
 When Barry died years later, it was discovered that he was female or perhaps intersex.
 How he would have liked to be remembered is sadly unknown.

 The discovery of anesthesia like chloroform was not far behind, but like the C-section, many were reluctant to use it in labor.
 Queen Victoria consented to its use during the birth of her eighth child and it quickly became widely accepted in obstetric practice.

-Industrial Revolution: Changes were not just happening in midwifery.
-All over the world, the transition from an agricultural and cottage based society to an industrial one was painful, full of failures, insecurities, and tension.
+All over the world, the transition from an agricultural and cottage-based society to an industrial one was painful, full of failures, insecurities, and tension.

 The nature of work done by women and men often reveals the attitudes, beliefs, and values that a society holds about gender differences.
-In most of Europe and East Asia, it was believed that women, as opposed to men, were inherently docile, were used to using certain types of small muscles, and had a tolerance for monotony and detail.
+In most of Europe and East Asia, women were regarded as inherently docile, accustomed to using small muscles, and having considerable tolerance for monotony and detail.
 With these assumptions, women more than men were believed to be ideal assembly-line workers.
-Because of their supposed compliance, they would be willing to take lower wages and could handle repetitive assembly line work, doing tasks that were already defined as womens’ work.
+Because of their supposed compliance, they would be willing to take lower wages and handle repetitive assembly line work, doing tasks that were already defined as womens’ work.

-An interesting and notable case of successful cesarean section occurred in South Africa in 1826, by Dr. James Barry, someone with unclear gender identity.
+A notable case of a successful cesarean section occurred in South Africa in 1826, by Dr. James Barry.
 Barry was identified as female at birth and raised as a girl by the name of Margaret Ann Bulkley.
-When his uncle died, he assumed the name James in his stead and used the new identity as an opportunity for self-betterment, enrolling in medical school in Edenborough and seems to have identified as male for the rest of his life.
-Barry had been raped as a youth and the resulting child was raised by his mother, but the stretch marks from pregnancy remained on him his entire life.
+When his uncle died, he assumed the name James in his stead and used his new identity as an opportunity for self-betterment, enrolling in medical school in Edenborough.
+He seems to have identified as male for the rest of his life.
+Barry had been raped as a youth and the resulting child was raised by his mother, but the stretch marks from pregnancy remained for his entire life.
 Barry had a highly successful and controversial medical career, serving as a physician all over the world and in the Crimean War.
 While in South Africa, he performed a caesarian section that saved both the mother and child.
 The grateful mother named her new baby James in his honor.
 When Barry died years later, it was discovered that he was female or perhaps intersex.
 How he would have liked to be remembered is sadly unknown.

 The discovery of anesthesia like chloroform was not far behind, but like the C-section, many were reluctant to use it in labor.
 Queen Victoria consented to its use during the birth of her eighth child and it quickly became widely accepted in obstetric practice.